A-Swafford/a-swafford.github.io/_posts/2017-03-02-Read_2_transcripts.markdown

 ```
 samtools sort focal_transcripts.bam -o sorted_focal_t.sorted
 ```
-Next, we create an index of these reads, giving IGV viwer positional data about where the reads map on our focal transcripts:
+Next, we create an index of these reads, giving IGV positional data about where the reads map on our focal transcripts:
 ```
 samtools index sorted_focal_t.sorted
 ```